Helen Frankenthaler: Early life and education

 Helen Frankenthaler was born on December 12, 1928, in New York City.
 Her father was Alfred Frankenthaler, a New York State Supreme Court judge.
-Her mother, Martha (Lowenstein), had emigrated with her family from Germany to the United States shortly after she was born.
-Her two sisters, Marjorie and Gloria, were six and five years older, respectively.
+Her mother, Martha (Lowenstein), had emigrated with her family from Germany to the United States as an infant.
+Helen's two sisters, Marjorie and Gloria, were six and five years older, respectively.
 Growing up on Manhattan's Upper East Side, Frankenthaler absorbed the privileged background of a cultured and progressive Jewish intellectual family that encouraged all three daughters to prepare themselves for professional careers.
 Her nephew is the artist/photographer Clifford Ross.

 Frankenthaler studied at the Dalton School under muralist Rufino Tamayo and also at Bennington College in Vermont.
-While at Bennington College, Frankenthaler studied under the direction of Paul Feeley, who is credited with helping her understand pictorial composition, as well as influencing her early cubist-derived style.
+While at Bennington, Frankenthaler studied under the direction of Paul Feeley, who is credited with helping her understand pictorial composition, as well as influencing her early cubist-derived style.
 Upon her graduation in 1949, she studied privately with Australian-born painter Wallace Harrison, and with Hans Hofmann in 1950.
 She met Clement Greenberg in 1950 and had a five-year relationship with him.
-She later married Robert Motherwell, another painter, in 1958; the couple divorced in 1971.
+She married the painter Robert Motherwell in 1958; the couple divorced in 1971.
 Both born of wealthy parents, they were known as "the golden couple" and for their lavish entertaining.
 She gained two stepdaughters from him, Jeannie Motherwell and Lise Motherwell.
-Jeannie Motherwell studied painting at Bard College and the Art Students League in New York.
-Continuing with her art after college, she became active in arts education at the Bruce Museum in Greenwich, CT, until relocating to Cambridge, MA, where she worked at Boston University for the graduate program in Arts Administration until 2015.
-She served on the Cambridge Arts Council Public Art Commission from 2004 - 2007 and is a member of the advisory board of Provincetown Arts magazine (since 2019).
-Jeannie Motherwell had a show at Rafius Fane Gallery, Boston, Mass. titled Pour, Push, Layer.
-She is currently represented by M Fine Arts Galerie in Boston, MA and The Schoolhouse Gallery in Provincetown, MA.
+Jeannie Motherwell studied painting at Bard College and the Art Students League in New York and had several exhibits.

 In 1994, Frankenthaler married Stephen M. DuBrul, Jr., an investment banker who served the Gerald Ford administration.
-Frankenthaler had been on the faculty of Hunter College.